DennisNew1/LooterKing/README.md

 Imagine the whole thing as you are in the supermarket.
 The worth-value is what you have in your pocket.
 The algorithm will randomly put items into your cart, but only those worth equal or less to your worth-value.
 It will add the items and value "to the cart" and goes on finding items without exceeding the limit of cash you have in your pockets.

 ## Feature ideas
 - keywordlist: giving a filter option, to get only specific items for specific situations or places.
-Getting only alchemy ingredients when stealing from an alchemist for example.
+Getting only alchemy ingredients when stealing from an alchemist for example. => Done :)
 - dropChance:  Giving a dropChance for items.
+- encounterRandomizer: random characters and enemies you meet